Audio Transcript: Difference between gagging and choking in babies

 A side note on honey

-Avoid honey (raw, pasteurized, cooked, in recipe, in prepared bought food = all sources of honey) until your child is 12 months old.
-This has nothing to do with choking, but it is to prevent infant botulism.
+This had nothing to do with choking, but it is to prevent infant botulism.
 Your child’s immune system is still unable to fight that bacteria, so it is better to avoid honey completely.

-Avoid feeding honey to your child until 1 year of age.
+Avoid feeding your child honey until 1 year of age